 This easy sourdough french toast is a great way to use up leftover sourdough.
-It's simply the best french toast and a great option for brunch.
+It's simply the best french toast and a great option for brunch!

 Jump to:

-❤️Why you'll love this
+❤️Why we love this recipe

-- Simple ingredients: You most likely don't even need a trip to the grocery store for this one, as this recipe is made with pantry and kitchen staples, plus some old bread.
+- Simple ingredients.
+You most likely don't even need a trip to the grocery store for this one, as this recipe is made with pantry and kitchen staples, plus some old bread.

-- Quick & easy: This recipe can be made in 25 minutes or less, so you can get something on the table fast!
+- Quick & easy.
+This recipe can be made in 25 minutes or less, so you can get something on the table fast!

-- No special equipment needed: Whether you have a cast iron skillet or a non-stick skillet, you can make this recipe!
+- No special equipment needed.
+Whether you have a cast iron skillet or a non-stick skillet, you can make this recipe!
 You do want a large skillet or frying pan however, so you can make a few slices at a time.

 🍞Ingredients